vladmandic/face-api/README.md

 ### NodeJS

-Three NodeJS examples are:
+NodeJS examples are:

+- `/demp/node-simple.js`:
+  Simplest possible NodeJS demo for FaceAPI in under 30 lines of JavaScript code
 - `/demo/node.js`:
-  Regular usage of `FaceAPI` from `NodeJS`
   Using `TFJS` native methods to load images without external dependencies
-- `/demo/node-canvas.js`:
+- `/demo/node-canvas.js` and `/demo/node-image.js`:
-  Regular usage of `FaceAPI` from `NodeJS`
   Using external `canvas` module to load images
   Which also allows for image drawing and saving inside `NodeJS` environment
+- `/demo/node-match.js`:
+  Simple demo that compares face similarity from a given image
+  to a second image or list of images in a folder
 - `/demo/node-multiprocess.js`:
   Multiprocessing showcase that uses pool of worker processes
   (`node-multiprocess-worker.js`)